hande-qmc/hande/documentation/manual/input/systems/lattice.rst

 ``sym``
     type: integer.

-    Required.
+    Optional.

     Set the symmetry (i.e. crystal momentum) of the system.
 This is the index of a specific wavevector; see the output produced by creating a system for possible values and their corresponding wavevectors.
+If not specified (and no reference determinant supplied for a calculation) the symmetry used is that of a determinant selected using the Aufbau principle.
 ``U``
     type: float.